 This list includes both faculty and associated in the area.
 Names of faculty members are in bold.

-Nia-Imara Barberousse is a classical cellist and Chicago native.
-As a child, she was a student of Martine Benman and a member of the Hyde Park Suzuki Scholars String Quartet, where they toured through the Chicagoland area.
+Nia-Imara Barberousse, an HPSI Alumni, is a classical cellist and Chicago native.
+As a child, she was a student of Martine Benman and a member of the Hyde Park Suzuki Scholars Quartet, where they toured through the Chicagoland area.
 Nia graduated from the Interlochen Arts Academy where she studied with Crispin Campbell.
 She completed her undergraduate degree in Cello Performance at the University of Toronto under the instruction of Shauna Rolston-Shaw.
 Now that Nia has returned to Chicago, she greatly enjoys teaching at her childhood music school (HPSI) and performing throughout her hometown of Chicago.